Hydrocodone Abuse & Addiction

-Along with being a pain reliever other potential effects that can come with taking hydrocodone include having a greater sense of well-being or euphoric high, numbness, drowsiness, and a sense of relaxation or reduced anxiety.
-Other potential side effects of hydrocodone can include dizziness, fatigue, headache, nausea and vomiting, constipation, itchiness and sleep problems.
-These are considered among the mild and relatively common side effects of hydrocodone.
+Along with being a pain reliever, other potential effects that can come with taking hydrocodone include sleepiness, drowsiness, and a sense of relaxation or reduced anxiety.
+Other potential side effects of hydrocodone include dizziness, fatigue, headache, nausea and vomiting, constipation, itchiness and sleep problems.
+These are considered mild and relatively common side effects of hydrocodone.

-More severe side effects of hydrocodone can include breathing problems, irregular or slow heartbeat, severe allergic reactions, urine retention and bowel obstruction.
+More severe side effects of hydrocodone can include slowed breathing, irregular or slow heartbeat, severe allergic reactions, urine retention and bowel obstruction.

 Why Is Hydrocodone So Addictive?

 When you take hydrocodone, it binds to mu opioid receptors in your central nervous system and triggers your brain’s reward system.
 This relieves pain but can also create positive feelings, like a sense of euphoria, because your brain is flooded with dopamine.
 Dopamine is a feel-good brain chemical and your brain’s pleasure and reward centers are stimulated by the use of hydrocodone, particularly at higher doses.